Forms :: Consent templates

 Please note: Explorer 8 has issues when downloading these forms.
 Please use another browser or a more current version.

 The templates below were created to help you create the documents you will need to communicate to participants what they will do in the study.
 The documents you provide participants will range from recruitment materials to post-debrief consent forms, and you need to submit everything that you provide to a participant to our Board for review.
+For more information about the consent process see Consent.

 General Consent Template: This form covers all of the basic elements that are required for a consent document.
 Even if you don’t plan to use this exact document, please refer to it to ensure that you have all of the appropriate elements in place in your consent procedure.
 For more information, please see Consent.